 Illustrative examples of gene mutation

-Take this sentence as an example given below, each word corresponds to a codon-nucleotide sequence, the entire sentence forms a genetic matter.
+Take the sentence written below as an example, each word corresponds to a codon-nucleotide sequence and the entire sentence forms a genetic matter.

 1. Normal codon- RABBIT EATS GREEN GRASS